Abdijibar1/Abdijibar1/README.md

 I'm ABDIJIBAR

 I'm curious to learn coding,
-i'm confident and capable of studying coding
-I'm student and like doing sports
-I'm looking forward to be part of webdevelopers.
+and expextto gain further education.

 # MY FUTURE

-- CURIOUS LEARNING coding and software .
+- expecting LEArn coding and software .
 - would like to handle different challenges through webdeveloping.

 # MY HOBBYS

 - find interest in football,playing ps4,5.
 - swimming.

+   # What i like for living.

 ![The San Juan Mountains are beautiful!](/assets/images/san-juan-mountains.jpg "San Juan Mountains")